 Grinding or clenching the teeth, often associated with stress and tension, is a common cause of spasms in the jaw area (temporomandibular joint), which can cause a tension headache.

-Myofascial pain dysfunction may be treated with massage, physical therapy, and medications.
+Myofascial pain dysfunction may be treated with massage, physical therapy, and medicine.

 WebMD Medical Reference from Healthwise